LoMime: Query-Efficient Membership Inference using Model Extraction in Label-Only Settings: Evaluation

-Overall, the results demonstrate that high surrogate fidelity is critical for strong membership inference performance, though the required threshold varies across datasets.
-On Location, $S_{10\text{K}}$ achieves an AUC of $0.836$ with only $0.769$ fidelity, suggesting that partial boundary recovery may suffice in lower-dimensional or well-generalized settings.
-In contrast, for Purchase and Texas, meaningful replication of membership leakage only emerges once fidelity exceeds $0.85$, indicating that more complex or sparse feature spaces require tighter alignment with the target’s decision boundaries.
+Overall, the results demonstrate that high surrogate fidelity and sufficient query budget $q$ are critical for strong membership inference performance, as the models get more complex and the data gets more sparse.
+On Location, $S_{10\text{K}}$ achieves an AUC of $0.7993$ with only $0.7619$ fidelity, suggesting that partial boundary recovery may suffice in lower-dimensional or well-generalized settings.
+In contrast, for Purchase and Texas, meaningful replication of membership leakage only emerges once fidelity exceeds $0.90$ and $q> 100K$, indicating that more complex or sparse feature spaces require tighter alignment with the target’s decision boundaries.
 These findings highlight the potential need for further querying or targeted optimization over underrepresented classes or feature regions.